cmac038/ecdysis/README.md

 Install python3 if it is missing; see [this article](https://realpython.com/installing-python/) if you need help.

 This script depends on Pillow, an image processing library.
-Installation instructions [here](https://pillow.readthedocs.io/en/latest/installation/basic-installation.html).
+Installation instructions can be found [here](https://pillow.readthedocs.io/en/latest/installation/basic-installation.html).

 Once these dependencies are installed, download the script via: